01dnot/salutt-landing-page/_pages/privacypolicy.md

-Salutt has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months. salutt will not sell personal information in the future belonging to website visitors, users and other consumers.
+salutt has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months. salutt will not sell personal information in the future belonging to website visitors, users and other consumers.